smian0/mcp-agile-flow/ai-docs/epic-1-think-tool/story-1-robust-triggers.md

    - Create heuristics for identifying complex queries
    - Test with various query types to validate effectiveness

+5. **Add Support for Thinking Depth**
+   - Implement detection of "think harder", "think deeper", "think more", and "think again" phrases
+   - Add depth tracking to thoughts to represent iterations of thinking
+   - Create functionality to build on previous thoughts with deeper analysis
+   - Establish parent-child relationships between thoughts
+   - Allow viewing thoughts organized by their depth chains

 ### Test Plan
 - Unit tests for each new functionality
 - Integration tests to verify the end-to-end flow